digego/extempore/docs/memory.rst

 This might seem like a lot, but as more and more computers came with more than 4.3Gb of RAM installed, so the need for 64-bit pointers became more pressing.
-There are workarounds, but having a larger addressable space is a key benefit of 64-bit architectures [2]_.
+There are workarounds, but having a larger addressable space is a key benefit of 64-bit architectures.
 And it helps to remember that pointers *are* just integers, but they're not like the int types that we use to store and manipulate data.